About Hedera Felix: ‘Something weird this way comes…’

 Publications and events

-The first publication is Mycelia – a small (B5) magazine of weird fiction and art, produced in print and digital formats.
-The print edition is produced on heavy stock in full colour to provide a substantial material artefact that readers will want to keep and return to again and again.
-The digital supplement is to be called SisM – more of which below.
+The first publication is Mycelia – a small (approx. B5) magazine of weird fiction and art, produced in print and digital formats.
+The print edition is produced to bespoke specifications each issue to provide a substantial material artefact that readers will want to keep and return to again and again.
+We like staple-bound (saddle stitched) magazines because the covers and pages can be removed to be kept or framed or sent as gifts to friends.
+(Do it!)

 A book without a name (yet)